Manage your child's health with MyChart.

 Antibiotics will not help treat hand, foot and mouth disease.
 The virus will have to run its course.

 When to call your health care provider

-Call your health care provider for an appointment if your child refuses to drink enough to maintain a normal rate of urination.
+Call your health care provider for an appointment if your child refuses to drink enough to maintain a normal amount of urination.